Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Empirical Analysis

-\Cref{tab:Estimates} provides a gauge of what drives the documented predictability by showing the posterior mean estimates for the linear regression predictors for each state for BTC, ETH and XRP respectively.
-Predictors that fall into the 10\% credibility intervals are marked with asterisk.
-In addition to the linear regression estimates, the last column of \Cref{tab:Estimates} shows the posterior probabilities of inclusion for the predictors affecting the transition probabilities, as derived from the stochastic search algorithm on the multinomial regression coefficients.
-Posterior probabilities of inclusion exceeding 0.4 are marked with bold fonts.
-We observe that the majority of the predictors are not statistical significant in the linear regression parametrization, especially for the BTC return series.
-At this point, it is important to stress that even when the coefficient of an explanatory variable is not statistically different from zero, this does not necessarily mean that the variable has no predictive power for return series, see also \cite{Pan15}.
+We observe that the majority of the predictors are not statistically significant in the linear regression parametrization, especially for the BTC return series.
+At this point, it is important to stress that even when the coefficient of an explanatory variable is not statistically different from zero, this does not necessarily mean that the variable has no predictive power for the return series \citep{Pan15}.
 It is often the case that a variable that is insignificant in-sample has predictive out-of-sample power and vice versa.
 This argument is strengthened by our extensive experimental study --- results not reported here --- which shows that if we remove the insignificant predictors, the forecasting accuracy deteriorates.
-Furthermore, we observe that depending on the hidden state the mean posterior estimates can be markedly different, even change their sign.
-Regarding the predictors affecting the transition probabilities, we observe that there exist predictors that affect the transition probabilities with high posterior probabilities of inclusion, with the volatility index VIX and Treasury Yield (TY) affecting the transition probabilities for all the cryptocurrency return series.
+Furthermore, we observe that depending on the hidden state, the mean posterior estimates can be markedly different and even change their sign.
+Concerning the transition probabilities, we observe that there are several predictors with significant effects (high posterior probabilities of inclusion) that may vary between the three different coins.
+For instance, we observe that the commodity returns (Gold and Oil) affect only the transition probabilities of the ETH series while the SP500 returns affect the transition probabilities only for the XRP series.
+Among the predictors, the Volatility Index (VIX) and the Treasury Yield (TY) affect the transition probabilities for all series.
+In addition, we identify linear and non-linear connections with the exchange rates EUR/USD, GBP/USD, JPY/USD for all series but at different states.
+The existence of time- and state-conditional statistical significant predictors in all three cryptocurrencies conforms with and refines existing results concerning Bitcoin \citep{Kou19, Kur19}.